Doctor of Social Work

 PhD, MPhil, BA

-This programme will not invite applications for admission in 2019-20.
+- This programme admits students in alternate years and will invite applications for admission in 2020-21.

 Aims & Characteristics